-- A total of 3 courses, not to exceed a maximum of 10 semester hours, may be repeated under GRO.
+- A total of 3 courses may be repeated under GRO.

 - A GRO repeated course grade will replace only one previous grade.
 (Example: if a course has been graded more than once, the GRO repeated course grade will replace only one of the graded courses.)

 - The repeated attempt under GRO is the grade used in the calculation of the grade-point-average (GPA), even if lower than the first attempt, except in the case of #10 below.
 Both grades earned in the first and the GRO repeat attempts will remain on the academic record.
 If a student passes the first attempt, but fails the repeat attempt, the failing grade is calculated in the grade-point-average; however the units earned in the first attempt may be applied toward degree requirements.

 - GRO repeat attempt grades of O, W, WC, WO or XO count as attempts, but do not replace the grade in the first attempt.

 - When the final grade for the GRO repeat attempt has been processed in the Office of the Registrar, the cumulative units and grade-point-average will be adjusted.
 Grades of I and Y are not final grades.

 - University, college or department policies or certain circumstances may limit the option to use the Grade Replacement Opportunity.
 Neither the department nor the Office of the Registrar is responsible for the loss of this opportunity due to changes in course offerings, such as course cancellation, unit change, time change, etc.